kailash-manasarovar/statement/docs/timeline/2023/may.md

 ## Conservatory choir concert

-- I was probably still infectious but I went to the conservatory choir concert nevertheless.
+- The conservatory performed a summer choir and orchestra concert which was also a graduation celebration for the 6th year students passing out.
-- I went masked up.
+- I was probably still infectious with Covid, but I went to the conservatory choir concert nonetheless, masked up.
-- I was thinking, with all this Twitter communication, he must talk to me, so I will go.
+- I was thinking; with all this Twitter communication, the trumpet teacher must talk to me, so I will go.
 - I saw him in the audience.
 - He didn't talk to me.
 - Nacho the clarinet teacher, close friend of Domingo Cano, stares at me and laughs like a hyena.
 - I arrive home angry.
-- I post an angry tweet about Domingo and his little group of followers; how it is extremely weird that adult men are hanging out with 14 year old girls, that a male teacher can get this group of little girls to bully another teacher in their own class, and other things.
+- I post an angry tweet about Domingo and his little group of followers; how it is extremely weird that adult men are hanging out with 14 year old girls, that a male teacher can get this group of little girls to bully another teacher, and other things.
 - I tweet that Domingo is "probably a trans woman".
 - It really was my only transgression in all of this, but I was really angry.
 - In fact, it was the only thing I ever felt at all guilty about, in three years of psychological, sexual, and emotional torture, and only a tiny weeny bit.